LinuxCommandLibrary

 --delete-input-file

-Delete input after encoding.
+Delete input after successful encoding/decoding.

 -s, --silent

-Verify during encoding.
+Verify by decoding in parallel during encoding.

 CAVEATS